rpires71/milestone2/README.md

 **Tasks**

 - [ ] A “Wishlist” heading and corresponding icons are added.
-- [ ] “Reorder” and “Remove” functionality is implemented.
+- [ ] “Reorder” and “Remove” functionalities are implemented.
 - [ ] Layout consistency is tested across all devices.
 - [ ] Add internal menu links to other pages.
 - [ ] Screen sizes, layout consistency and browser functionality are to be verified across devices.